microsoft/DeepSpeed/docs/code-docs/source/checkpointing.rst

 The activation checkpointing API's in DeepSpeed can be used to enable a range of memory optimizations relating to activation checkpointing.
 These include activation partitioning across GPUs when using model parallelism, CPU Checkpointing, contiguous memory optimizations, etc.
-Please see the DeepSpeed Json config for the full set.
+Please see the `DeepSpeed JSON config <https://www.deepspeed.ai/docs/config-json/>`_ for the full set.

 Here we present the activation checkpointing API's.
 Please see the enabling DeepSpeed for Megatron-LM tutorial for usage details.